-Join us on A Catholic Pilgrimage Ireland 2020!
-This 9 day tour will let you experience places such as St. Patrick's Cathedral, the Cliffs of Moher, and Kylemore Abbey.
-Pricing starts at $3248 including flights from the New York area.
+Join us on A Catholic Pilgrimage in Ireland 2020!
+This 9-day tour will let you experience places such as St. Patrick's Cathedral, the Cliffs of Moher, and Kylemore Abbey.
+Pricing starts at $3248* including flights from the New York area.
 Two dates available: April 27 and September 21, 2020

 - All Inclusive Pricing